 The agile methodologies have allowed us to greatly streamline development time addressing real and precise problems.
 Through the sprint iterations, we improved not only the next delivery but also the way of working.
 Besides, involving all actors from very early stages allows us to ensure that what is delivered is what the customer wants.
 At the end of the process, the product was already known by everyone involved.

-Logistic Optimizer is one of LafargeHolcim IT EMEA’s innovative solutions that is supporting the business in the digitalization journey.
+Logistic Optimizer is one of LafargeHolcim EMEA Digital Center’s innovative solutions that is supporting the business in the digitalization journey.
 And it is only the beginning.